-- 1. Specify the rotation. - If the part is not selected, double-click the Selection tool. - In the Transformation subpalette, select the Rotate tool.
+- 1. Specify the rotation. - If the part is not selected, double-click the Selection tool. - In the Transformation subpalette or from the right click context menu, select the Rotate tool.

 The Message Line reads, Rotate: Pick center of rotation [Shift = Select, Ctrl = Copy (Windows) or Option = Copy (Macintosh)].